Generalized Dirac structure beyond the linear regime in graphene: Acknowledgments

 \section{Acknowledgments}

-A. I. and P.P acknowledge partial financial support from the Czech Science Foundation (GA\v{C}R), under contract no. 14-07983S.
-P. P. was partially supported also by Fondecyt Grant 1140155.
-The Centro de Estudios Cient\'{\i}ficos (CECs) is funded by the Chilean Government through the Centers of Excellence Base Financing Program of Conicyt.
+A.~I. and P.~P acknowledge partial financial support from the Czech Science Foundation (GA\v{C}R), under contract no. 14-07983S.
+P. P. is supported by a PDM grant of KU Leuven and was partially supported by Fondecyt Grant 1140155 during the first stage of this work.